pingcap/docs-cn/v3.0/how-to/migrate/from-aurora.md

   source-id: "mysql-replica-01"
   # The configuration item name of the black and white lists of the schema or table to be replicated, used to quote the global black and white lists configuration.
 For global configuration, see the `black-white-list` below.
   black-white-list: "global"
-  # The configuration item name of mydumper, used to quote the global mydumper configuration.
+  # The configuration item name of Mydumper, used to quote the global Mydumper configuration.
   mydumper-config-name: "global"

 -